Sport-Thieme/qwik-scroll-issue/README.md

 ## `<a>` Element Behavior

-The `<a>` element behaves as expected, scrolling to the target element when clicked, until a `routeAction$` is called upon form submission.
+The `<a>` element behaves as expected, scrolling to the target element and opening the `details` element that contains the target when clicked, until a `routeAction$` is called upon form submission.
 After the form submission, clicking on the `<a>` element has no effect.
 This behavior is consistent both when running the application locally and on Stackblitz.

 ## Qwik `Link` Element Behavior